-- Credit for life experience is at the discretion of each individual department and limited to the courses within that department. - b.
-Students must submit a separate portfolio for each course he/she is seeking credit.
-Before submitting your portfolio, it is recommended that you make a copy for your files in the unlikely event that it may be lost during shipment.
-Include the evaluation fee of \$50 (nonrefundable) per portfolio with your packet and mail or deliver to your academic advisor. - c.
-General education courses and any course in which a CLEP exam is offered are not eligible for credit for life experience. - d.
+- a.
+Credit for life experience is at the discretion of each individual department and limited to the courses within that department. - Students must submit a separate portfolio for each course he/she is seeking credit.
+Before submitting your portfolio, it is recommended that you make a copy

+- for your files in the unlikely event that it may be lost during shipment.
+Include the evaluation fee of \$50 (nonrefundable) per portfolio with your packet and mail or deliver to your academic advisor. - General education courses and any course in which a CLEP exam is offered are not eligible for credit for life experience. - d.
 Portfolio credits are not accepted from another postsecondary institution. - e.
 There is a limit of 18 credits for portfolio completion. - f.
 When credit is granted, an invoice will be sent indicating \$50.00 per credit granted, minus the portfolio review fee.
 For example, if you are awarded credit for a three-credit course, the balance due will be \$100.00 (\$150.00 minus \$50.00 paid when the portfolio was submitted.)
-Fees are due within 90 days of assessment and before credit will be recorded on your transcript.
+Fees are due within 90 days of assessment and before credit will be recorded on your transcript. - g.
+Credit for Life Experience will be recorded on the NICC academic transcript with the grading symbol "L".
+And the grade will not be computed in the students GPA.